sebivenlo/microservices-eventbus/_tutorials/02-casestudy.md

 {% endhighlight %}
 Now the ```KitchenService``` class also depends on the ```OrderService```

 The last step to complete our restaurant is to add the ```PaymentService``` to everything.
-The Payment service needs to get informed everytime an order is served.
-After the waiter served the order, the restaurant gets payed and the ```PaymentService``` pays our empolyees.
+The Payment service needs to get informed every time an order is served.
+After the waiter served the order, the restaurant gets payed and the ```PaymentService``` pays our employees.

 Lets first implement the ```PaymentService```: